 3. Official college/university transcript(s) Graduate students must submit an official transcript from the last institution attended and an official transcript from the institution where the highest degree was earned.
 In some cases it may be the same institution.

-4. The Test of English as a Foreign Language (TOEFL) is required of all students having academic studies from a country where English is not the native language.
-A minimum TOEFL score of 79 (ibt TOEFL) or 213 (Computer-based) or 550 (Paper-based) is required.
-This score must be sent directly from the Educational Testing Service (ETS) and dated within two (2) years of enrollment.
+4. The Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) is required of all students having academic studies from a country where English is not the native language.
+A minimum TOEFL score of 79 (ibt TOEFL), 213 (computer based), 550 (Paper-based) or a 6.5 on the IELTS is required.
+This score must be sent directly from the testing service and dated within two (2) years of enrollment.

 GENERAL REQUIREMENTS FOR GRADUATE DEGREES